bundesAPI/deutschland/README.md

 ```
 *Big thanks to Nico Duldhardt and Friedrich Schöne, who [supported this implementation with their machine learning model](https://av.tib.eu/media/52366).*

+### Handelsregister

+The code for the Handelsregister moved to this [repo](https://github.com/bundesAPI/handelsregister).

 ## Consumer Protection Data